FudgeCode/FudgeCode/README.md

 ### Hi there 👋

+🔭 Currently working on neural networks ✨◠‿◠✨ Hope to learn a lot from all of you!

 <!--
 **FudgeCode/FudgeCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.